takshakmudgal/takshakmudgal/README.md

 ### Sup!
 I am Takshak Mudgal 👋🏻

 SWE that loves to solve real-life problems with code!
-I constantly strive to learn and stay up-to-date with the latest technologies emerging every day.
+I constantly strive to learn and stay up-to-date with the latest technologies and you know Dev Shenanigans in general ;)

 <!--
 ## ⚙️ Stats